Site last updated on Tuesday 19th July 2016.

 Information about the climbing and trekking guidebooks to the Andes which I have authored.
-Translated into French, Spanish & Polish, with a Czech edition in preparation.
+Translated into French, Spanish & Polish, and with a Czech edition in preparation.
 You can purchase the English & Spanish editions on this website.

 I can provide or organise logistical support for many types of mountain expeditions, in many parts of the Andes.
 In the past ANDES have organised treks, ski holidays, expeditions and guided climbing for private individuals, groups of friends, schools, clubs and military groups

 Every year I schedule a small number of unique and interesting expeditions to the Andes and Latin America.
 Many of these are First Ascents and other exploratory expeditions.
 I also organise shorter courses and breaks nearer to home in Europe.
 I lead the vast majority of these myself, as many as 90% most years, with one or two selected trips sub-contracted to other qualified and experienced leaders.

 In addition to the scheduled expeditions and courses I organise, which are mainly in the Andes, I can lead treks, expeditions and straightforward ski-touring trips in many diverse parts of the world.